-Our Service Department will give your firearm a complete inspection and evaluate the problem.
+Our service department will give your muzzleloading firearm a complete inspection.
+They will evaluate the problem or problems specified in your covering letter.
 If the work required is not covered by our "Lifetime Warranty" you will receive a quotation which must be authorized by you.
-No actual work will be done without your approval.